-But there often comes certain situations like inadvertent data deletions, data loss risks, and other requirements where users need to backup Office 365 data including shared mailboxes.
+But there often come certain situations like inadvertent data deletions, data loss risks, and other requirements where users need to backup Office 365 data including shared mailboxes.
+In this article, we will cover all the manual aspects of exporting shared mailbox to PST and an automated tool to make your export easy and error free.

 2. Look for Content Search and create a search by clicking on ‘New Search’ option.
 Create a search